 As with other magic mushrooms in particular and entheogens in general, Mexican magic mushrooms should not be taken for recreational reasons.
 This is not a “party drug,” but a potentially life-transforming substance, which can generate an incredibly positive or terribly negative experience based on the state of mind of the person using it, the preparation one goes beforehand, and the environment – physical and social – in which the mushrooms are taken.

-Traditionally this mushroom was used mainly by female shamans and mostly for divinatory and healing purposes (especially of fever and gout, but also toothaches, stomach and intestinal disturbances, migraines and headaches, swelling, broken bones, epileptic seizures, acute as well as other acute and chronic ailments), not even for entheogenic purposes.
+Traditionally this mushroom was used mainly by female shamans and mostly for divinatory and healing purposes (especially for fever and gout, but also toothaches, stomach and intestinal disturbances, migraines, headaches, swelling, broken bones, epileptic seizures, acute as well as other acute and chronic ailments), not even for entheogenic purposes.
 As the famous Mexican shaman María Sabina remarked “[b]efore Wasson, nobody took the children [the shrooms] simply to find God.
 They were always taken to cure the sick.”
 The mushrooms are said to determine causes of disease, localize lost objects, and even reveal answers to familiar problems.

 Even though the mindset and setting have a great influence over the experience, entheogens seem to have a “will” of their own that accommodates the real need of their users.
-You may think that by following all the instructions for positive set and setting, you will definitely have a positive experience.
-But that might just be an “ego-trip.”
+You may think that by following all the instructions for a positive set and setting, you will definitely have a positive experience.
+But that might just be an “ego trip.”
 If the “spirit” of the mushroom feels that a seemingly negative experience is what you really need for your healing, then that is what you will get.
 This is the main reason why I do not regard entheogens and most other hallucinogenic drugs as fit for purely recreational purposes.